emryscass/cookbook/README.md

 - Password Check - at least 8 characters, contain lower and upper letters, numbers and $%#@ symbols, must end with number

-- Prime Numbers - if user enters 100, program will return all primes up to 100
+- Prime Numbers - if user enters a number, program will return all primes up to the user number

 - test_game - practice using the unittest module